hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 </dd> <dt>oriented_self</dt> <dd>

 Particles are oriented around their own direction vector, which acts as their local Y axis.
 As the particle changes direction, so the billboard reorients itself to face this way.
-Good for laser fire, fireworks and other ’streaky’ particles that should look like they are traveling in their own direction.
+Good for laser fire, fireworks and other 'streaky` particles that should look like they are traveling in their own direction.

 </dd> <dt>perpendicular_common</dt> <dd>